 There are some simple ways to keep your credit file looking healthy.
 From correcting errors to registering to vote, it all counts towards building your score back up.
 Make sure you're keeping on top of your bills and pay them on time.
 Read more tips in our Guide: How to Improve Your Credit Score Before Applying For a Mortgage

 You'll look less risky to lenders if you can manage your income.
 Gathering paperwork that proves you understand your earnings, outgoings and budget will show you can live within your means.

 The fewer financial commitments you have, the better.
 Pay as much off your debt as you can.
 This will show a lender you won't struggle to make repayments.

 Saving a bigger deposit means you're asking to borrow less money and making a bigger commitment.
 Most lenders ask people with previous bankruptcies to put down more money up front to reduce their risk.
 Though this depends how recently you were discharged.

-When applying for a mortgage after bankruptcy, it's best to speak to an advisor who can assess your unique situation and explain your options.
-A specialist mortgage broker knows the market, which lenders are best for you, and how to give your application the best chance of being accepted.
-Make an enquiry to get matched to your perfect broker
+When applying for a mortgage after bankruptcy, it's best to speak to a specialist mortgage broker who can assess your unique situation and explain your options.
+Our Mortgage Experts know the market, which lenders are best for you, and how to give your application the best chance of being accepted.
+Make an enquiry to get started.

 We get how it feels when you’re refused a mortgage.
 We have first-hand experience of how your mental health can be affected when you get knocked back.
 We're working hard to spread awareness and tackle the stigma that comes with bad credit issues.
 Life happens.
 There's many reasons why you might fall into bad credit, and while getting a mortgage after bankruptcy can be trickier compared to someone with perfect credit, that doesn't mean it's impossible.